 ✅ Provide Visual Cues

 As you are teaching your students how you want the room to sound at various times, introduce some visual aids and reminders.
 This is really important.
 Some kids, and adults too, are visual learners and need that piece to understand.
 Having clear visual cues also means you can redirect the class without adding to the noise level yourself.
-Imagine trying to yell over an already noisy groups to get them to quiet down.
+Imagine trying to yell over an already noisy group to get them to quiet down.
 Totally ineffective!

 A better idea is to use a noise meter or noise levels chart in the room and teach students how to use it.
 A noise chart is usually numbered with descriptors next to each.
 Explicitly teach your students what each number means and be sure to practice and model.
 Once they learn your system, it’s super easy to say, “For this activity, we will be at Level 2.”
 And if the noise levels grows, you can just point to the chart as a reminder.